TienDatJohnyDo/SENG533-Measurement/README.md

 Our group will share the screenshots of all of our measurement data for this project within this repo.

+The Dataset our group is using : https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset?select=yelp_academic_dataset_tip.json

 Group 18